School-Based Oral Health Program

 Generous donations from the Kiwanis Club in 1999 and 2007 made possible the purchase and updating of the dental van.

 In 2017, the acquisition of a new state of the art dental van with two fully equipped operatories was made possible through funding from the City of Manchester and generous donations from the New Hampshire Charitable Foundation -Lois G. Roy Dickerman Fund and Northeast Delta Dental.
-The dental van is used to provide dental care to eligible Manchester children at all 14 elementary and 4 middle schools, and one high school.
+The dental van is used to provide dental care to eligible Manchester children at all 13 elementary, 4 middle schools, 3 high schools, and Manchester School of Technology.

 School Dental Program

-The City of Manchester Health Department, Easter Seals NH and Catholic Medical Center work together with the Manchester School District to bring dental care to children in need attending Manchester elementary and middle schools.
-Dental care is provided on the dental van at the school by experienced dentists, dental hygienists and dental assistants.
-In addition to school-based dental care children are then referred to a community dental center for on going care.
+The City of Manchester Health Department works together with the Manchester School District to bring dental care to children in need attending Manchester's elementary, middle, and high schools.
+Dental care is provided on the dental van at the school during school hours by a Certified Public Health Dental Hygienist, and when needed, a licensed dentist.
+In addition to school-based dental care, children are then referred to a community dental center for on going care.
 Permission and eligibility forms are sent home with each child on the first day of school.
-If you are interested in this program and have not received a form for your child please call (603) 624-6466, ext.
-315.
+If you are interested in this program and have not received a form for your child please call (603) 657-2724.